mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 While I fought, still fight.
 I won't give in.
 She might have thought together they might someday discuss it.
 In my absence.
 That day didn't come.
 She is worried and wants me to think about the next thing in life.
 Life throws you in weird situations.
 I know right.

-My capacity to fight is not what it was when my father and grandfather were here.
-Making it big in life still remains the primary goal.
-As confident and courageous as mentor to say the least.
-Not here to settle.

 Maa has started to question her own timeline.
 There was a time when both of them gave us confidence.
 It has reversed now.
 Every now and then I have to remind her brighter things lie ahead.
 I'll be able to do it.
 We'll be able to do it.

 Maa doesn't like getting on the call, narrating the same things to many.
 What happened, how did it happen?
 She doesn't want to recall.
 She is living in a cocoon.
 Talking to only near and dear ones.